Sharing is caring!

 🙌 quick and easy.
 The bulk of the preparation time for this syrup is hands-off, meaning it’s great for a quick project!

 🤌 limited ingredient.
 It only takes two ingredients to make this liquid sweetener!
+Unlike other store-bought options, there’re no preservatives or funky ingredients!

 ingredients that are used to make brown sugar simple syrup sit on a countertop.
 The ingredients include dark brown sugar and water.